Ston: History

 In 1219, Saint Sava of Serbia, the first Archbishop of the Serbian Church, who briefly ruled as Prince of Hum, held the title "Archbishop of all Serbian and Maritime Lands."
 He founded the Monastery of the Holy Mother of God in Dalmatia at Ston, as a seat of the Eparchy of Hum, one of the eparchies of the Serbian Orthodox Church.

 The original old town was demolished in the earthquake of 1252.
 With the arrival of the Republic, a new city was built on today's location.
 When renovations were made at the church of St. Michael at the top of the hill, fragments of Roman decorative plaster, Roman tombstones and antique ceramics were found, confirming this assumption.
 According to some sources, Ston experienced a destructive civil war in 1250, and in these conflicts the city suffered a great deal of destruction.

 In 1254, Béla IV of Hungary conquered Bosnia and Zachlumia.
 The turbulent times at the beginning of the 14th century spread across the entire country of Zahumlje.
 From 1304, Zachlumia was ruled by Mladen II Šubić, then again for a short period by a Serbian župan, and then became part of the medieval Bosnian state, acquired by Stjepan Kotromanić in 1325.

-The usurpation by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan II Kotromanić.
+The aggressive politics by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan II Kotromanić.
 That year, Dubrovnik occupied Ston.
 The Dubrovnik people immediately began to build and establish a new Ston, to defend the Pelješac and protect the slaves from which they had earned big revenue.
-Since the conflict between the Bosnian Ban and the king of Zahumlje, Dubrovnik purchased Pelješac with Ston from both rulers in 1333, in return for paying the so-called tribute of Ston.
+Since the conflict between the Bosnian Ban and the Serbian vassal in Zahumlje, Dubrovnik purchased Pelješac with Ston from rulers of Serbia and Bosnia in 1333, in return for paying the so-called tribute of Ston.